Last verified on July 10, 2019

 Why isn’t the Core Exam offered at a local testing center?

 Currently, local testing centers are unable to handle the modular exam content and case structure.
 In addition, commercial vendors do not calibrate monitors, and the room lighting cannot be controlled.
-The ABR hopes to have a distributed exam in the future and is currently working on a system to implement this.

 What categories are included in the Core Exam?